ministryofjustice/et_ccd_export/README.md

 Responses (ET3) are out of scope initially, but I would guess that they will become in scope at some point.

+The motivation for developing this as a separate gem that could even potentially be a separate process is to follow the traditional 12 factor approach (https://12factor.net/) so that the central API on its own becomes nice and simple and not a huge monolith.
+This approach also allows for much easier development - imagine this gem as an 'adapter' that can easily be disabled (either in the admin or just comment it out of the gemfile) - then you dont have to worry about having an instance of CCD running in order to make a simple isolated change to the api.

 ## Usage

 There is no configuration apart from adding the gemfile.
 The gem will automatically register for the events that